Nexusoft/NexusInterface/docs/Modules/upgrade-to-v3.1.md

-# Migrating modules to Nexus Wallet v3.1
+# Upgrading modules to Nexus Wallet v3.1

 Nexus Wallet v3.1 comes with a lot of breaking changes to the module API.
 This article will walk you through those changes so that you can make your modules compatible with Nexus Wallet v3.1.